Jowziph/hellofresh/README.md

 # test.py
 unit tests for Coords and Temperature classes.

+# config.ini
+define number of records to process from Boxes.csv

 run main.py to produce the output required, and test.py to for unit tests.

 # further notes